-Powerfilm is a very expensive, very thin solar panel that I bought because it said it had good low light capability.
+Powerfilm is a very expensive, very thin solar panel that I bought because it said it had good low-light capability.
 It isn’t good enough for what I want to use it for, but others say it helped them with overcast/cloudy skies.
-It works great with direct sunlight, but I have higher capacity panels so it isn’t the right primary panel for me.
+It works great with direct sunlight, but I have higher-capacity panels so it isn’t the right primary panel for me.
 I think the best use for it is in your emergency bag and that is where it is with me.

 The size is amazing and you can’t beat it.
 It is light too.
 Those are the advantages.
-The disadvantages are more however.
+The disadvantages are more, however.
 First I already mentioned the high price.
-For most people it will be out of reach.
-I could only afford a low capacity one which wasn’t enough for my needs.
+For most people, it will be out of reach.
+I could only afford a low-capacity one which wasn’t enough for my needs.
 Second, the efficiency is lower than other panels.
 It can’t compete with larger arrays and newer technology.
-So its kind of a frozen in time product, which limits its usefulness to me.
-Finally the purpose of an emergency pack is to be able to grab all of your essentials and go.
+So it’s kind of a frozen-in-time product, which limits its usefulness to me.
+Finally, the purpose of an emergency pack is to be able to grab all of your essentials and go.
 It will provide great emergency power for a smartphone/laptop which in a true emergency is all that I need.

 Why buy all of these different panels?
 For two reasons.
 One I am curious.
 I want to understand in real life how different technologies work.
 Second, I plan on buying more solar generators in the future.
 I think I have the next solar generator I want, I just need to do a little more research before I buy it.
 So I have enough sun to charge multiple units, so I can use multiple units.
 I don’t think buying all of these panels is a waste at all.
 It is exciting to be able to understand the technology differences so that I can make the most efficient and useful decisions for solar in the future.
-Whatever I don’t use goes to my friends, and people are always glad at receiving free stuff.
+Whatever I don’t use goes to my friends, and people are always glad to receive free stuff.

 Powerfilm is probably best for outdoors people who need lightness, or if you are a prepper and want the absolute smallest thing that you can carry.
 It is amazing technology, but I don’t plan on buying another one.